AR7043 - Advanced Digital Design Techniques (2018/19)

 Upon completion of the module a student should have an advanced working knowledge and ability to use current digital design tools understanding the use of these techniques within design-research explorations.
 Specific learning outcomes are:

-• Knowledge of the digital technologies used in the contemporary practice of design in architecture, particularly in reference to the design process but also including aspects of communication, collaborations, documentation and manufacturing.
+1. knowledge of the digital technologies used in the contemporary practice of design in architecture, particularly in reference to the design process but also including aspects of communication, collaborations, documentation and manufacturing;

-• Understanding of the design relevance and applicability of investigated techniques and how these impact the design processes of space, organization and materiality.
+2. understanding of the design relevance and applicability of investigated techniques and how these impact the design processes of space, organisation and materiality;

-• Ability to critically discuss theoretical and systemic understanding of the use of digital design tools in relation to architectural design, illustrating specific examples from their own design-research.
+3. ability to critically discuss theoretical and systemic understanding of the use of digital design tools in relation to architectural design, illustrating specific examples from their own design-research;

-• Ability to autonomously use, customise and create/program advanced digital design techniques specializing in one of the following: scripting, parametric modelling, generative animations, systemic organizations, advanced geometric modelling, and computational simulations.
+4. ability to autonomously use, customise and create/program advanced digital design techniques specialising in one of the following: scripting, parametric modelling, generative animations, systemic organisations, advanced geometric modelling, and computational simulations.

 Because of rapid evolutions within the digital environment bibliographies are revised annually and disseminated with other module materials at the beginning of the semester.
 Sample readings include: